-Parkinson’s is difficult to diagnose as it can present itself in many different ways, especially in the early stages when signs and symptoms are subtle.
+Parkinson’s is difficult to diagnose because there is no specific test for the condition.
+Symptoms vary from person to person and a number of other illnesses have similar symptoms, which means misdiagnoses can occur, especially in the early stages when signs and symptoms are subtle.
 Therefore, the use of established diagnostic tools that detect the loss of dopamine in the brain may be useful and can help to reduce misdiagnosis.
 DaTSCAN is one such tool that has been shown to differentiate between Essential Tremor and Parkinson’s in the majority of cases.
 It can identify a loss of dopamine – a chemical known to be depleted in the brain of someone with Parkinson’s - from those who have no loss.

 See also Diagnosis.